zsennenga/Cows-Mobile-Server-DEPRECATED/README.md

 Cows-Mobile-Server
 ==================

+COWS is the COmmunity Web Scheduler used by several UC Davis departments under the College of Engineering Umbrella.
+It interacts with the UC Davis CAS system

-Server app to negotiate requests between the Cows web scheduler and moobile client app.
+Cows-Mobile-Server is a php app used negotiate requests between the Cows web scheduler and moobile client app.

-Essentially just an abstraction layer to deal with any future changes to Cows implementations without breaking the client app.
+Essentially this is just an abstraction layer to deal with any future changes to Cows implementations without breaking the client app.